ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_structure.rst

 Add a 'per plugin type' specific subdirectory here, including ``module_utils`` which is usable not only by modules, but by most plugins by using their FQCN.
 This is a way to distribute modules, lookups, filters, and so on without having to import a role in every play.

-Vars plugins are unsupported in collections.
+Vars plugins are supported in collections as long as they require being explicitly enabled (using ``REQUIRES_ENABLED``) and they are included using their fully qualified collection name.
+See :ref:`enable_vars` and :ref:`developing_vars_plugins` for details.
 Cache plugins may be used in collections for fact caching, but are not supported for inventory plugins.

 .. _collection_module_utils: